rbisdorff/Digraph3/docSphinx/tutorial.rst

    >>> rfdg.isTransitive()
     True

-By :ref:`epistemic disjunctive fusion <Epistemic-Fusion-label>` of the four *rankings*, the :py:class:`~transitiveDigraphs.RankingsFusionDigraph` constructor computes a transitive asymmetric partial digraph (see :numref:`RankingConsensus`  Lines 32-33).
+By :ref:`epistemic disjunctive fusion <Epistemic-Fusion-label>` of the four *rankings*, the :py:class:`~transitiveDigraphs.RankingsFusionDigraph` constructor computes a transitive asymmetrical partial digraph (see :numref:`RankingConsensus`  Lines 32-33).
 Notice in Lines 15-18 the unstable ranks of alternative *a1* (rank 2,5,6 and 7) which induce contradictory ranking results leadind to many incomparability situations.
 Ranking and ordering of partial relations do not give now the same result when such incomparabilities do appear.

 The generic :py:class:`~transitiveDigraphs.TransitiveDigraph` class provides therefore a :py:meth:`~transitiveDigraphs.TransitiveDigraph.showTransitiveDigraph` method which recursively extracts conjointly first and last choices --:ref:`initial and terminal kernels <Bipolar-Valued-Kernels-Tutorial-label>`-- as shown in :numref:`RankingConsensus1` Lines 2-6 below.